 - Developing and maintaining knowledge on health and social care issues that relate to people living with dementia, including statutory services and welfare benefits

 - Maintaining knowledge of other organisations and services that can help people living with dementia and sign post when appropriate

 - Recording information about enquiries on our database in line with our data protection policy

 - Attend ongoing training opportunities

 - Keep up to date with Alzheimer Scotland news and our work across Scotland.

-This volunteer role is available to people who can commit to 1 x 5 hour shift per 2 weeks.
+This volunteer role is available to people who can commit a minimum of 1 shift every 2 weeks.
 The Helpline is staffed 24 hours a day, 7 days a week so a variety of shifts are available.

-Our Helpline volunteers should display excellent listening, communication, empathetic and interpersonal skills; feel confident using the telephone and a variety of computer software packages (more applicable for Helpline volunteers); be able to convey information in an easily understandable manner; be willing to develop skills, knowledge and practice and display emotional resilience.
+Our Helpline volunteers should display excellent listening, communication, empathetic and interpersonal skills; feel confident using the telephone and the computer; be able to convey information in an easily understandable manner; be willing to develop skills, knowledge and practice and display emotional resilience.